 Network.
 Network.
 Network.

-It’s not a dirty word if you’re authentic, that means you show a genuine interest in getting to know and learning from others.
+It’s not a dirty word if you’re authentic and show a genuine interest in getting to know and learning from others.
 Say hello and introduce yourself to people.
-Express your interest in other parts of the bank that you’re interested in learning more about and ask your manager for advice on how to get intros.
+Express your interest in other areas of the company that you’re interested in learning more about and ask your manager for advice on how to get intros.
 You may work in the Marketing dept but may want to explore the Finance function or you work in B2C but are interested in B2B.
 The point of internships is to help you figure out what you want to do when you graduate, use this time to learn as much as possible about different teams and functions to help you decide what your first job should be.

 Even more from UNiDAYS